jupyterlite/jupyterlite/docs/howto/pyodide/packages.md

 The process is detailed in the [Pyodide documentation][pyodide-packages].

-Once you have added new package and their dependencies and rebuilt Pyodide, you can [configure JupyterLite to use a custom Pyodide distribution](./pyodide.md).
+Once you have added new packages and their dependencies and rebuilt Pyodide, you can [configure JupyterLite to use a custom Pyodide distribution](./pyodide.md).

 [pyodide-packages]: https://pyodide.org/en/stable/development/building-packages.html